 The mood among the opposition has been mixed.
 Some are waiting to see what comes.
 Some are in complete disbelief.
 Others try to stay optimistic.
 Fidesz has managed to fulfill Orbán’s goal of eliminating the Left, and Hungary is now treading awfully close to, once again, becoming a single-party state.
 It’s difficult to say what the future holds for Hungary, but with the systematic targeting of NGOs and intelligentsia, Soviet-style fear tactics, the continued propaganda campaign, and loyalty of Hungary’s right-wing voters, the future of the country looks grimly tied to Orbán for some time to come.

-Miss Katherine Kondor is a Doctoral Fellow with CARR, and a specialist on the Hungarian Radical Right.
+Ms Katherine Kondor is a Doctoral Fellow at CARR, and a specialist on the Hungarian radical right.
 See her profile at:

 © Katherine Kondor.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).